Tragically Hip Trouble at the Henhouse

 About a third of the country watched the band’s final concert.
 I watched that night, too.
 It was an evening of sorrow and celebration I shared with a friend, and certainly one I won’t soon forget.
 “Gift Shop” was the penultimate song the band played together.
 I can’t help but hear all of this now.
 And I can’t help but feel all of this now.
 And with any luck, that feeling will remain with me when I hear “Gift Shop” for many years to come.

-This article is part of Best of the Best, an ongoing series ranking my favorite music and movies.
+This article is part of Best of the Best – an ongoing series reflecting on and ranking my favorite music and movies.